Gilroy Garlic Festival shooting: Perpetrator

-Santino William Legan, a 19-year-old male, was identified by authorities as the shooter.
+Santino William Legan (September 1999 – July 28, 2019), a 19-year-old man from Gilroy, was identified by authorities as the shooter.
 Police believe he acted alone.
-Legan spent most of his life in Gilroy and attended Monte Vista Christian School through his freshman to junior years and graduated from Gilroy High School, but in the months before the shooting lived in the remote town of Walker Lake in Mineral County, Nevada.
+Legan spent most of his life in Gilroy and attended Monte Vista Christian School through his junior year and graduated from Gilroy High School, but in the months before the shooting lived in the remote town of Walker Lake in Mineral County, Nevada.
 He purchased the rifle used in the shooting in Fallon, Nevada, on July 9, three weeks before the festival.
 The possession and sale of the weapon are banned in California, but legal in Nevada.

 An Instagram account was opened four days before the shooting by a Santino William Legan of the same age, who self-identified as being of Italian and Iranian descent.
 On the day of the shooting, Legan made two posts to the account, one of which complained about the event congesting the countryside with "hordes of mestizos and Silicon Valley white twats" and instructed people to read the book Might Is Right, a pseudonymous proto-fascist manifesto.

 Investigation

 Authorities discovered a Remington 870 shotgun inside Legan's car.
 Police and federal agents searched Legan's father's house in Gilroy.
 Investigators also searched the gunman's apartment in Walker Lake, Nevada, where they reportedly discovered a bulletproof vest, empty shotgun and rifle boxes, a gas mask, and empty ammunition boxes, and pamphlets on guns; investigators also confiscated three hard drives and three thumb drives.

 Investigators have not determined a motive for the attack.
 Brian Levin of the Center for the Study of Hate and Extremism at Cal State San Bernardino stated that research has shown some mass shooters have "a broad range of motivations and, at times, conflicting ideologies, which can make it difficult to classify attacks and pinpoint their motivations."
 Searches found that Legan owned both left-wing and right-wing literature, including reading material on white supremacy and Islamic extremism.
 The investigation turned up evidence that Legan had been "exploring violent ideologies" and had created a list of potential targets, including the Garlic Festival as well as "religious organizations, courthouses, federal buildings and political institutions involving both the Republican and Democratic parties."
-Because of this list, a domestic terrorism probe has been opened.
+Because of this list, a domestic terrorism probe was opened.

 The Santa Clara County district attorney report, released in March 2020, stated, "In light of the grave circumstances of this case, [law enforcement's] actions were unquestionably lawful and justified."